 And so, John Burke began to experience pain in his loins in 1834, spreading to his arms by 1836.
 He was invalided and sent to the General Hospital at Fort Pitt once for Ague and twice for pain in the pit of his stomach.
 On at least one of these occasions, John put off applying for medical treatment in order to discharge his duties as tailor.
 At a regimental board convened on the 21st July 1838, to verify and record his service, conduct, character, and cause of discharge, John was adjudged unfit for Active duties of a Soldier in consequence of the Rheumatic affection and Impaired constitution.54

 Having served 21 years 46 days, John was finally discharged the service on the 8th August 1838.
 The service record indicated his intention to continue his residence in the town of Chatham.55 His ailments must have been debilitating.
-Just ten months later, on 2nd May 1839, John Burke died of fever in Holborn Lane, Chatham, aged forty-three years.56 Surviving him were Mary, his widow, and two (known) children: Margaret, aged fourteen years, and James, nearly ten.
+Just ten months later, on 2nd May 1839, John Burke died of fever in Holborn Lane, Chatham, aged forty-three years.56 Surviving him were Mary, his widow, and three (known) children: Margaret, aged fourteen years, Maria Anna, nearly ten, and James, just six years old.

 Source citation for this page: — Kilpatrick, Alison.
 “Biographical sketch for John Burke (1795–1839) of Claremorris, county Mayo.”
 Online at Arborealis, arborealis.ca/family-history/irish/burke/bio-john-d1839/, accessed [insert date of access].